StudentLoans999/Python/DiscordBot.md

 Action 6 - Added custom custom features for the Bot like: Direct Messaging, Event Listeners, and Input Commands

+Helpful Information - Resources used and steps taken to optimize and/or fix the Bot

 ***

 ## Action 1